-Feature Summary description Form • Tenders for 'VSR participation agreements' (and associated 'VSR participation payments').
+Feature Summary description Form Tenders for 'VSR participation agreements' (and associated 'VSR participation payments').
 Objective To maximise VSR participation in the IPRR mechanism through VSR participation agreements and participation payments.
 In turn, this is expected maximise the benefits to consumers through increased VSR participation in central dispatch providing benefits such as reduced system costs, avoided generation, avoided emissions and reduced RERT costs.
 Eligible VSR tender participants VSRPs or 'intending VSRPs' could take part in the VSR incentive mechanism subject to criteria set in the VSR incentive procedures.
 If successful, these VSRPs would receive VSR participation payments.
-Tender service provider AEMO would be required to design and conduct the tenders.
-AEMO would establish VSR tender process details via the development of 'VSR incentive procedures'.
+Tender service AEMO would be required to design and conduct the tenders. provider AEMO would establish VSR tender process details via the development of 'VSR incentive procedures'.
 These procedures would be aligned with the VSR incentive principles and other criteria set out in the draft IPRR rule e.g. assessment criteria, price caps, settlement of payments and aspects of the VSR participation agreements.
-Timing • AEMO would conduct at least two VSR tenders across a five-year 'incentive period' of 1 January 2027 to 31 December 2031.
-Cost recovery Costs of establishing, administering, and conducting the VSR incentive mechanism would be recovered from all NEM registered participants through fees imposed under NER 2.11.
-Costs of VSR participation payments would be recovered from Cost Recovery Market Participants (CRMPs; Market Generators, Market Customers and IRPs) in each region, based on the CRMP'sCRMPs' adjusted consumed energy. -CRMPs are Market Generators, Market Customers and IRPs.
-Reporting AEMO would be required to report:Annually: The aggregate amount of all participation payments payable in each financial year under VSR participation agreements.
+Timing AEMO would conduct at least two VSR tenders across a five-year 'incentive period' of 1 January 2027 to 31 December 2031.
+Cost recovery Costs of establishing, administering, and conducting the VSR incentive mechanism would be recovered NEM registered participants through fees imposed under NER 2.11.
+Costs of VSR participation payments would be recovered from Cost Recovery Market Participants (CRMPs) in each region, based on the CRMPs' adjusted consumed energy.
+CRMPs are Market Generators, Market Customers and IRPs.
+Reporting AEMO would be required to report: Annually: The aggregate amount of all participation payments payable in each financial year under VSR participation agreements.
+At the end of the five-year incentive period: A summary of outcomes, trends and learnings from the VSR incentive mechanism.